gisaia/aias/README.md

 - `ingest` : it ingests an archive.
 - `directory_ingest` : it ingests archives found in a directory.
 - `download` : it ingests an archive.
+- `enrich` : it enriches an item (like adding a cog).

 ### Ingest process

 The `ingest` process takes a url pointing at an archive.
 The process runs the following steps:
 - identify the driver for ingestion
 - identify the assets to fetch (done by the driver)
 - fetch the assets (e.g. copy/download)  (done by the driver)
 - transform the assets if necessary (e.g. create cog)  (done by the driver)
 - upload the assets